dnlggr/halffull/README.md

 # halffull
-HAlffull utilizes break through technology to do all kinds of beer related stuff.
+Halffull utilizes break through technology to do all kinds of beer related stuff.